Kankakee

 After multinational pharmaceutical giant Bayer paid $63 billion to acquire Monsanto in 2018, the company also inherited all of Monsanto’s ongoing litigation relating to Roundup.
 On June 24, 2020, Bayer announced that it will pay out between $8.8 billion and $9.6 billion to “resolve” existing Roundup lawsuits.
 The company has also budgeted $1.25 billion to address future Roundup claims.
 In this resolution, Bayer admits no wrongdoing.
 Individuals who accept the settlement will be required to either dismiss their cases or agree not to file a lawsuit.
 Part of the company’s assessment for settling these cases factored in the expense of defending itself against lawsuits, the damage to its reputation these lawsuits would create, and uncertainty about how juries would rule.

 When an illness is related to Roundup exposure, Bayer is nonetheless highly unlikely to admit liability.
 A cancer victim has an uphill fight in attempting to recover any compensation from a massive corporation with unlimited resources.
-That’s why you need experienced legal counsel with a strong track record in handling product liability cases.
+That’s why you need experienced legal counsel with a strong track record in handling these severe cases.

 Roundup lawsuits often focus on glyphosate, the active ingredient in the product, glyphosate.
 In March 2015, the International Agency for Research on Cancer, an intergovernmental agency of the World Health Organization (WHO), classified glyphosate as a “probable carcinogen.”